-All staff are made aware of the definitions and indicators of abuse and neglect as identified by 'Working Together to Safeguard Children'-2018 and 'Keeping Children Safe in Education-2023'.
+• All staff are made aware of the definitions and indicators of abuse and neglect as identified by 'Working Together to Safeguard Children'-2023 and 'Keeping Children Safe in Education-2024'.

+3.1 Recognising indicators of abuse and neglect
-The Hundred of Hoo academy recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (for more in-depth information, see appendix 1):

-- Physical abuse

-- Sexual abuse

-- Emotional abuse
+- Staff will maintain an attitude of 'it could happen here' where safeguarding is concerned.
+When concerned about the welfare of a child, staff will always act in the best interests of the child. - The Hundred of Hoo Academy recognise that when assessing whether a child may be suffering actual or potential harm there are four categories of abuse (for more in-depth information, see appendix 1): - Physical abuse - o Sexual abuse - Emotional abuse - Neglect - By understanding the indicators of abuse and neglect, we can respond to problems as early as possible and provide the right support and services for the child and their family. - All members of staff are expected to be aware of and follow the below approach if they are concerned about a child:

-- Neglect

-By understanding the indicators of abuse and neglect, we can respond to problems as early as possible and provide the right support and services for the child and their family.